10 Iceland Hidden Gems - A local's guide to off-the-beaten-path adventure in Iceland

 BEST ACCOMMODATION OPTIONS IN HOFN

-Number 10 on this incredible list of Iceland hidden gems is a little different from the stunning landscapes and fairy tail waterfalls in Iceland.
-But still well worth to visit, especially if you are someone who loves Folklore, Iceland is one of the best places to dive in.
+Number 10 on this incredible list of Iceland’s hidden gems is a little different from the stunning landscapes and fairy tail waterfalls in Iceland.
+But still well worth visiting, especially if you are someone who loves Folklore, Iceland is one of the best places to dive in.

 Galdrasafnið is without a doubt one of the most unique and cultural places you can find in Iceland.
 This is the museum of witchcraft in Hólmavík Village, on the east side of Westfjords.

 The museum is so intriguing and it is not recommended for the faint-hearted.
-You will learn all about Icelandic witchcraft – from seeing the magical signs to make yourself invisible or even “see” an invisible boy.
+You will learn all about Icelandic witchcraft – from seeing the magical signs to making yourself invisible or even “seeing” an invisible boy.

 Other amazing things you can see and learn while visiting the museum are about zombies, milk-sucking demons, and magical staves.

-Magic, especially magic runes were all the rage in Iceland especially in the west fjords where the secret of spells and runes lay hidden from the church.
+Magic, especially magic runes was all the rage in Iceland, especially in the west fjords where the secret of spells and runes lay hidden from the church.

-The museum gives you a glimpse into some of the weirdest ceremonies you will ever hear of and the magical runes give great inspiration for many artists.
+The museum gives you a glimpse into some of the weirdest ceremonies you will ever hear of and the magical runes give great inspiration to many artists.

 BEST ACCOMMODATION OPTIONS IN HÓLMAVIK